 training refers to animals used for training to acquire and maintain practical vocational skills (10.6).

 The use of live animals for education and training purposes which may cause an animal pain, suffering, distress or lasting harm (as defined in Article 3(1)) will require project authorisation.
 Importantly, as the techniques involved may commonly be used in combination or repeated on more than one occasion using the same animal, particular attention should be paid to the cumulative impacts on the animals.
-This means that techniques considered to be ‘lower than’ the threshold at which authorisation is required when used on a single occasion, may, when used for more than once or alongside others, lead to the severity being experienced by an individual animal exceeding the ‘minimum threshold’.
+This means that techniques considered to be ‘lower than’ the threshold at which authorisation is required when used on a single occasion, may, if performed repeatedly or combined with other techniques, result in an individual animal’s experience exceeding the ‘minimum threshold’.

 The extent to which animal use is permitted for the purposes of education or training varies considerably among Member States.
 For example, in some Member States animal use may be considered ‘routine’ for the acquisition of skills, whilst in others only exceptional use under specific circumstances may be allowed.
 This is as a result of a diversity of views being expressed on whether animal use continues to be necessary and/or justified.

 In all circumstances, there should be a considered and structured approach towards the use of animals in education and training.
-The use of alternate strategies should be fully explored, with specific objectives, and learning outcomes, justifications and defined benefits expected to be presented within any request for authorisation for the use of live animals.
+The use of alternative strategies should be fully explored.
+Any request for authorisation of the use of live animals must clearly outline specific objectives, justifications, learning outcomes, and defined benefits expected.

 Within the Union, there should be a common understanding on the circumstances under which live animals might still be required and justifiable for the purposes of education and for training, and similar outcomes to requests for such animal use.